KirkAlton-Class7/hmwk_09.23.2025_class7/week_3/lab_notes_09.23.2025.md

 [^2]: Generating a new SSH key and adding it to the ssh-agent: https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent <br>

-[^3]: [^4]: AdAdding a new SSH key to your GitHub account: https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account <br>
+[^3]: AdAdding a new SSH key to your GitHub account: https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account <br>

+[^4]: See Reference 3.

 [^5]: Basic Git Workflow: https://github.com/KirkAlton-Class7/aaron_notes_class7/tree/main/092725#github-setup